 That's why in Minchat Yehudah (Parshat Miketz), the demon pretending to be Eliyahu HaNavi did not simply 'fess up when confronted by the holy tzaddik Rav Yehudah Petayah.

-No, the demon kept up the deception until Rav Petayah tried to force him to translate a verse from Yirmiyahu 10:11 predicting the destruction of demons, and the demonic pretender got really angry & swore never to return—and he didn't.
+No, the demon kept up the deception until Rav Petayah tried to force him to translate a verse from Yirmiyahu 10:11 (a prediction of the eventual destruction of demons) and the demonic pretender got really angry & swore never to return—and he didn't.

-So the vast majority of talmidei chachamim (and regular Jews) completely avoid them because they're icky, psychopathic, & one is likely to pay a very high price for any perceived benefit (as you'll unfortunately see in a moment).
+So the vast majority of talmidei chachamim (and regular Jews) completely avoid them because they're icky & psychopathic—plus one is likely to pay an unbearably high price for any perceived benefit (as you'll unfortunately see in a moment).

 The Bitter Ends

-The talmid, whose hands the rav used in summoning demons, fought as a frum soldier in the 1973 Yom Kippur war, where his body was riddled with bullets—yet he miraculously survived.
+The talmid, whose hands the rav used in summoning demons, fought as a frum soldier in the 1973 Yom Kippur war, during which his body was riddled with bullets—yet he miraculously survived.

 The twentysomething son died while riding a motorbike, which suddenly drove straight off the road & crashed.

 (I know this kind of thing happens with motorbikes, but he wasn't reckless, there weren't problems in the road that might lead to this, and witnesses said it looked like he suddenly just drove off the road for no reason.)

 The rav died relatively early, like in his fifties, leaving his faithful wife a widow.